varunk08/vulkan_execises/projects/draw_triangle/readme.md

 Vulkan tells us to match the resolution of the window by setting the width and height in the `currentExtent`.
 Some window managers do allow us to differ here and this is indicated by setting the width and height in `currentExtent` to a special value: the maximum value of `uint32_t`.

-### Image Views
+### image Views
 an image view is literally a view into an image.
-an image view is sufficient to start using an image as a texture but it is not ready to be used as a render target. that required one more step of indirection, known as a framebuffer.
+an image view is sufficient to start using an image as a texture but it is not ready to be used as a render target. that requires one more step of indirection, known as a framebuffer.

+### graphics pipeline
+stages:
+Input assembler,
+Vertex shader,
+tessellation shader,
+geometry shader,
+rasterization,
+fragment shader,
+color blending stage.

+### shaders
+shader code in vulkan has to be specified in bytecode format.
+this format is called `SPIR-v`
+both vulkan and openCL can use it
+advantages of bytecode format: compilers by GPU vendors to turn shader code (glsl, hlsl) into native code (ISA) is less complex.
+khronos has released vendor independent compiler that compiles GLSL to SPIR-v
+it is included with the LunarG SDK as `glslangValidator.exe`

+GLSL uses global variables to handle input and output
+vector type is `vec`

+clip coordinate is a four dimensional vector from the vertex shader that is subsequently turned into a normalized device coordinate by dividing the whole vector by its last component.
+The normalized device coordinates are homogenous coordinates that map the framebuffer to a [-1, 1] by [-1, 1] coordinate system
+The sign of the Y coordinate is flipped compared to OpenGL (+ve is down)

+"creating a vertex buffer in vulkan and filling it with data is not trivial!"
+The `GL_ARB_separate_shader_objects` extension is required for vulkan shaders to work.

+`layout(location=0)` modifier specifies the index of the framebuffer.

+Before passing in the bytecode to the pipeline we have to wrap it in a `VkShaderModule`